citizenos/etherpad-lite-heroku/README.md

 Deploy Etherpad-Lite on Heroku.

-**NOTE:** A copy of https://github.com/bright-star/etherpad-lite-heroku to be able to have our own update cycle and EP plugin dependencies in package.json.
+## Credits

+This project started as a fork of https://github.com/bright-star/etherpad-lite-heroku and basic concepts are borrowed from there.